Jaycedam/mac-setup/README.md

 - Lock screen: Set required password after screen is off to **inmediatly** for security reasons.
 - Safari: Enable hide my ip and disable telemetry in Privacy tab.
 - Import theme.terminal from the backup folder into the default terminal.
+- Change Keyboard Shortcut **Move focus to next window** to ⌘| to enable changing instances of the same app (necessary on Latam Keyboard), available on **Keyboard - Keyboard Shortcuts - Keyboard**.
+- Keyboard shortcuts to get better window managment without apps, add the following inside the **Keyboard - Keyboard Shortcuts - App Shortcuts** settings:
+  - Menu Title: Zoom (⌃⌥↩)
+  - Menu Title: Move Window to Left Side of Screen (⌃⌥←)
+  - Menu Title: Move Window to Right Side of Screen (⌃⌥→)

+## Update the backup:

+Just run `bash backup.sh` to update the backup files.
+It will create a backup of everything listed in the previous section.
+If you're going to modify the list of packages to install, make sure to remove its dependencies on the different script modules.
+You will need Homebrew to backup your current packages, or you can edit the Brewfile directly.

 ## Todo